-9. Sarkar, J. “From the Dependable to the Demanding Partner: The Renegotiation of French Nuclear Cooperation with India, 1974-1980" Cold War History, In production.
+9. Sarkar, J. “From the Dependable to the Demanding Partner: The Renegotiation of French Nuclear Cooperation with India, 1974-1980" Cold War History, advance access, 2020, Link.

 This article examines the shift in French nuclear export policy during 1974-1980 leading to renegotiation of bilateral contracts between India’s Department of Atomic Energy (DAE) and France’s Commissariat à l’énergie atomique (CEA).
 This reassessment of French-Indian nuclear partnership by Giscard d’Estaing’s government initially resulted from its concerns that France might be implicated in India’s 1974 nuclear explosion.
 Neither country had signed the Nuclear Nonproliferation Treaty, the CEA and the DAE were longtime technology partners, and both opposed multilateral safeguards.
 The French reassessment later received a major thrust from improved U.S.-French bilateral relations in which global nonproliferation played a prominent role.

 8. Sarkar, J. “U.S. Policy to Curb West European Nuclear Exports, 1974-78,”

 Journal of Cold War Studies, Vol. 21, No. 2 (Spring 2019): 110-149.
 Link